Edit

 OpenAI agent

-This agent is designed to provide a user-friendly platform for interacting with OpenAI services.
-It can connect to a public OpenAI service or a private deployment of the Azure OpenAI service.
+This agent provides a user-friendly platform for interacting with OpenAI services.
+The OpenAI agent can connect to a public OpenAI service, a private deployment of the Azure OpenAI service, or any other OpenAI-compatible service.
 We recommend using an Azure OpenAI deployment for enhanced security and privacy.

 Prerequisites